Artificial insemination & IUI treatment

 • Mild endometriosis.

-• Ovulatory disorder responsive to fertility medication.
+• Ovulatory disorders that are responsive to fertility medication.

 • Problems with intercourse, but potentially normal sperm production.